define-null/rebar-lock-deps/README.md

+# rebar-lock-deps #

-# A Rebar Plugin that Generates Locked Dependencies for Rebar Projects #
+A Rebar Plugin that Generates Locked Dependencies for Rebar Projects.

 ## tl;dr ##